Till Death Us Do Part

 E7

-A Wapping MythologyAlf returns home full of pride having bought a portrait photograph of the Duke of Windsor, he astonishes his family by telling them that his late father was a personal friend and drinking companion of the Duke, and also the Duke is an ardent supporter of Alf's beloved West Ham United.
+A Wapping MythologyAlf returns home full of pride, having bought a portrait photograph of the Duke of Windsor—the former King Edward VIII—he astonishes his family by telling them that his late father was a personal friend and drinking companion of the Duke, and also the Duke is an ardent supporter of Alf's beloved West Ham United.

 E8

-In Sickness and in HealthAlf is in hospital for a short stay and he is not a model patient.
-Uncomfortable with a black nurse, he defies hygiene by trying to clean his pipe out with a syringe.
-To make matters worse he gets a visit from relatives, something he can truly do without.
+In Sickness and in Health...Alf is in hospital for a short stay and he is not a model patient.
+Uncomfortable with a Black nurse, he defies hygiene by trying to clean his pipe out with a syringe.
+To worsen matters, he's visited by relatives, something he can truly do without.

 • State Visit